MariaSultanbekova/summarizer_bot/README.md

 The task that we will solve is called summarization.
 Summarization is the generalization of a text in one or more sentences.

 There are 2 types:
-- abstractive(choosing the most important sentences from the text)
-- exctractive(generate one sentence that contains the whole essence of the text)
+- abstractive(generate one sentence that contains the whole essence of the text)
+- exctractive(choosing the most important sentences from the text)

+The second approach is better in our case, so we will use it.